Inixius/Doctor-Consultation-Fee---Regression/README.md

 # Doctor-Consultation-Fee---Regression

+This project is based off of a hackathon from MachineHack.com.

 We have all been in situation where we go to a doctor in emergency and find that the consultation fees are too high.
 As a data scientist we all should do better.
 What if you have data that records important details about a doctor and you get to build a model to predict the doctor's consulting fee.?

-This project is based off of a hackathon from MachineHack.com that lets you do that.
+This hackathon lets us do exactly that.

 Size of training set: 5961 records
 Size of test set: 1987 records